-Outreach was conducted by distributing brochures and other printed materials to retailers and others and by using print advertising, radio, and social media.
+Outreach was conducted by distributing brochures and other printed materials to retailers and others and by using a variety of media including print advertising and social media.
 The main call-to-action of outreach materials and messaging directs readers to visit PaintCare's website to find a drop-off site using PaintCare's site locator search tool.